manscrober/humanmask/README.md

 # humanmask
 Uses webcam and DeepLabv3 with mobilenetv2 backbone to remove background and only show humans.

-Designed to be used with OBS Studio, its a zero-opacity filter on black pixels and and v4l2-sink extension to create a virtual projector, allowing the user to project their screen behind themselves.
+Designed to be used with OBS Studio and its zero-opacity filter on black pixels and and v4l2-sink extension to create a virtual projector, allowing the user to project their screen behind themselves.
 Works better than virtual backgrounds too.

 requirements: